 As soon as you are safe, change your passwords and locks.
 Make sure your phone is not being tracked by the abuser.
 And open a separate bank account.

 Relationships that are fairly new are easier to end.
 But there are also abusive marriages, where it can be much more complicated.
 Do make sure you end the relationship as soon as possible.
 An abusive person is not going to change very soon.
 Do not let yourself be a victim.
 Even if you are in a relationship that is starting to become abusive, just end it.
-Most likely, your partner is not going to change.

 And always remember: abuse is not your fault, it is the fault of the abuser.
 You are not worthless and you deserve a better future and a better partner.

 Author Bio:- Rachel Pace is a relationship expert with years of experience in training and helping couples.
 She has helped countless individuals and organizations around the world, offering effective and efficient solutions for healthy and successful relationships.
 Her mission is to provide inspiration, support and empowerment to everyone on their journey to a great marriage.
 She is a featured writer for Marriage.com, a reliable resource to support healthy happy marriages.